nairobilug/nairobilug.or.ke/content/openstack-swift.md

         X-Trans-Id: txbf31671156c64147bd9ad-0053d767c9
       Content-Type: text/plain; charset=utf-8

 Looks good! ~250MB of data in my `Documents` container now, which just about matches the size of the folder on my disk.

-## Bonus points
+## Bonus Points

 Bonus points and future research:

 - If I want to call this from a cron job, how do I enter my password?